Zone planting calendar

 Zone 7b in practical garden terms

 Hardiness zones describe winter lows.
-The planning value comes from combining that winter-low gate with frost timing, heat load, moisture, and plant-specific needs.
+The planning value comes from combining that winter-low gate with frost timing, summer heat, moisture, and plant-specific needs.

 Winter-low range